Vladimir3V/dapp-work/README.md

 # DappWork

-DappWork is decentralized labor exchange [Smart Contract](https://en.wikipedia.org/wiki/Smart_contract) based on Ethereum network that allows placing an orders for the freelancer, complete these orders by freelancer and be sure that neither side will be deceived.
+DappWork is decentralized labor exchange [Smart Contract](https://en.wikipedia.org/wiki/Smart_contract) based on Ethereum network that allows placing the orders for the freelancers, complete these orders by freelancers and be sure that neither side will be deceived.

 ## Content